 Historic Read Cross talks between North and South Korea opened on Wednesday (30 August) in North Korea's capital, Pyongyang.

-Historic Read Cross talks between North and South Korea opened on Wednesday (30 August) in North Korea's capital, Pyongyang.
+Background: Historic Read Cross talks between North and South Korea opened on Wednesday (30 August) in North Korea's capital, Pyongyang.
 Their object is to discuss ways of reuniting divided Korean families - and the meeting marked the first foal conference between North and South since the country was left divided at the end of the Second Wold War.

 The opening session was attended by seven delegates, seven advisers, and twenty assistants form each side, facing each other across a rectangular table.